Encryption and Rules and regulations for call recording

 Encryption

-If required, Puzzel can encrypt the call recording files immediately after the recording is done.
-Puzzel uses the customer's X.509 Public Key (or a PGP Public Key).
+If required, Puzzel can encrypt your call recording files immediately after a recording is done, using the Puzzel customer's X.509 Public Key or PGP Public Key.
+The public key (to be used to encrypt) must be sent to Puzzel, that stores it in the Admin Portal.

-If encryption is configured, Puzzel can deliver the encrypted recording files (.enc) to Puzzels FTP server (on selected format) so that the customer can download the files and store them locally.
-The customer can decrypt the files locally using his Private Key.
+If encryption is configured, Puzzel can deliver the encrypted recording files to Puzzel's FTP server (mp3/wav) so that you can download the files and store them locally.
+The recording files can be decrypted only if you have the belonging Private Key.

-If recordings must be encrypted and you want to have the recording files in the Puzzel Archive instead of delivered to FTP, encrypted MP3 recording files can be delivered to the Archive.
+If recordings are encrypted with your Public key and you want to have the recording files in the Puzzel Archive, encrypted MP3 recording files can be delivered to the Archive.
 Encrypted recording files can be downloaded from the Archive, but not played in the Archive.

-When using the X.509 Public Key from the customer, Puzzel does a one-way encryption based on this public key.
-Puzzel is not able to decrypt an an encrypted file.
+When using the X.509 or PGP Public Key from the customer, Puzzel does a one-way encryption based on this public key.
+Puzzel is not able to decrypt an encrypted file.
 The strength of the cryptography is based on the public key.
 See reference:

 https://en.wikipedia.org/wiki/Public-key_cryptography